d16sekine/azure-openai-box/README.md

 - You need to be able to use [Azure Open AI API](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).

 ## :computer:Setup
-- install the module
+- install the libraries
 ```
-yarn
+yarn install
 ```

-- set the environmental variables
+- set the environmental variables in `.env`
 ```
 cp .env_example .env
 ```